xueyinw/CUDA-Path-Tracer/README.md

 For `SORT_BY_MATERIAL`, I made helper comparator `MaterialComparator()` and used `thrust::sort_by_key()` method to realize sorting by mateiral.

 ###What can we learn from the table above?
-* SORT_BY_MATERIAL is the slowerst one..
+* SORT_BY_MATERIAL is the slowest one..
 If there're a lot of materials in this code, I think that should be better.
 * CACHE_FIRST_INTERSECTION : Totally went wrong when I opened DOF.
 But without DOF, result is good.
 * STREAM_COMPACTION : Slower than all-OFF, I think maybe the ray's amount is huge, so the method takes unnecessary time.
 The method itself is good, yet sorting/compaction is slow (which is a pity :(.